KelvinKramp/Dash-Heroku-procfile-clock-setup/README.md

 Scheduled Jobs with Custom Clock Processes in Python with APScheduler https://devcenter.heroku.com/articles/clock-processes-python

-Dont forget to set web_concurrency on 1. heroku config:set WEB_CONCURRENCY=1
+Dont forget to set web_concurrency on 1 and scale workers. heroku config:set WEB_CONCURRENCY=1
+heroku ps:scale clock=1

 Let me know if you have any questions: k.h.kramp@gmail.com